 Life InterruptedThe Life Interrupted Program consists of a series of pre-release empowerment workshops based on the Sanctuary Model® that occurs within the prisons.
 It is a 12 week program that makes it possible for women to obtain work, housing, health care; to rebuild their families; and to participate fully in civic life.
 We stress self-reliance through the development of independent living skills; self-empowerment and peer support; and client involvement in the community.

-Adjudicated YouthWe work with a group of adjudicated young women in weekly sessions where we discuss the challengers they face.
+ReACTIONWe work with a group of adjudicated young women in weekly sessions called ReACTION where we discuss the challengers they face, and how they can react positively to them.
 Girls come to talk, vent, get things off of their chest, learn, get materials and request one on one support and so much more.
 Group topics include anger management, conflict resolution, trauma, coping skills and self-esteem.
 This ongoing support and mentorship is essential for girls attempting to rebuild their lives and find a positive path forward.

 |